Updated October 22, 2024

 Sample Itineraries for Doing Magic Kingdom in a Day

 If you are taking a short trip to Disney World, or only plan to spend a day in Magic Kingdom, you’ll need an itinerary to keep you on schedule.
-These sample itineraries below will help you experience the most the Magic Kingdom has to offer, while limiting your trip to a single day.
+This sample itinerary below will help you experience the most the Magic Kingdom has to offer, while limiting your trip to a single day.

-Magic Kingdom Itineraries for families with children 5 and under (under 38” in height)
+Magic Kingdom One-Day Itinerary for families with children 5 and under (under 38” in height)

 1. Peter Pan’s Flight